vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[7]fullscreen/page.md

 ## Requests

-You can request to enter or exit fullscreen on the `<vds-media>` element like so:
+You can request to enter or exit fullscreen on the `<media-player>` element like so:

 {% code_snippet name="request" highlight="html:5,15|react:10,20" /%}